 The planned regulations also seem to neglect the advantages of vaping as a smoking cessation tool.
 Public health experts have consistently emphasized that vaping is a less harmful alternative to smoking, supported by substantial evidence.
 The Australian government could inadvertently push smokers back to combustible cigarettes by limiting access to vaping products.

 Moreover, the black market for vaping products is likely to flourish under these new regulations, exposing consumers to unregulated and potentially hazardous products.
 The increased demand for illegal vapes may also expose young people to these products, contradicting the government’s objective of protecting minors from vaping-related harms.
+Check out our overview of Australian vaping statistics for a complete picture of who is vaping in the country.

 Prioritizing Public Health: Rethinking Australia’s Vaping Regulations